 Just about all women have a love affair with shoes.
 It’s no different when it comes to

 Most professionals recommend a Latin sandal for your first pair of dance shoes.
-These shoes are used primarily in Latin and Rhythm dancing, but it’s perfectly acceptable for a new dancer to use them for Ballroom and Smooth as well.
+These shoes are used primarily in Latin and Rhythm dancing, but it’s perfectly acceptable for a new dancer to use them for Ballroom and Smooth, too.

 The lady’s Latin/Rhythm shoe has a flexible shank.
 This lets her point her toes to create a long leg line.
-The heels are specially placed to give her a forward poise with her weight balanced over the balls of her feet.
+Also, the heels are specially placed to give her a forward poise with her weight balanced over the balls of her feet.

 Heels vary in height, but the most common are 2″ – 3″.
 Many women choose 2.5″ to start.
 Heel shapes run from stiletto to flared in a variety of widths.
 A flared heel is a bit wider on the bottom and tends to give more stability.
 Nevertheless, personal preference rules.